 Lara warns West Indies 'won't last five days' in England Tests

-The three-Test series, which marks the return of international cricket after the coronavirus shutdown, starts on Wednesday in Southampton behind closed doors.
+The three-Test series, which marks the return of international cricket after the coronavirus shutdown, starts today in Southampton behind closed doors.

 Jason Holder's tourists boast a powerful pace attack but their batsmen have struggled to post challenging totals in recent years.